-- Concept development and category expansion to ensure like-for-like sales growth

-- b.
-Inspirational stores through continuous upgrading the store portfolio

-- c.
-Opening of new stores
+- a.
+Concept development and category expansion to ensure like-for-like sales growth - b.
+Inspirational stores through continuous upgrading the store portfolio - c.
+Opening of new stores - d.

-- d.
 Digital footprint and e-commerce

-- e.
-Expanding the B2B customer base

 The company's risk profile is deemed to be low considering the nature of the business and the geographical span.
 Kid has a risk program which continuously identifies and assesses current risks.